Smultronstig gang Nov 2016

 At Smultronstig we think it’s sad that Labradors have moved away from being a multipurpose dog and are seemingly evolving towards two separate breeds.
 We have therefore taken the decision to use a mixture of show and working dogs, to produce not only good conformation but also to keep the versatility of the breed.
 Additionally we strive to achieve inbreeding coefficients significantly below the breed average.
 While there is never any guarantee with any litter that things won’t go wrong, we believe these great figures significantly improve the odds for excellent health.

 In line with our breeding aims we used a very handsome dark yellow (fox red) working dog, Highhouse Rhun, for Ronja's second mating.
-This produced 5 beautiful yellow puppies, 4 dogs and 1 bitch, which have now all gone to their new homes, as well as one black dog puppy, Loki (Smultronstig Mischief Man) who will be remaining with us.
+This produced 5 beautiful yellow puppies, 4 dogs and 1 bitch, as well as one black dog, Loki (Smultronstig Mischief Man) who we kept.

 All our puppies are raised in our home.
 They stay at Smultronstig until they are at least 8 weeks old and benefit from a structured socialisation and habituation program.
 When they go their new homes, the puppies have been micro-chipped, wormed, vet checked and have had at least their first vaccination.
 They bring along a puppy care pack consisting of advice on relevant topics, puppy food, toys, bedding and support from ourselves for the lifetime of the puppy.